dk14/crypto/chats/btc-audit/README.md

 > TLDR: A bid on "cool decentralized blockchain security explorer" might drop some btc sometime in return.
 For bidders and potential contributors alike.

+> yep, even for me it's hard to read it all, but details are details...
 -----

 ## How to improve